-Siege of Kharkiv: “We know Ukraine will win — but will we survive?”
+Siege of Kharkiv: “We know Ukraine will win – but will we survive?”

 Business owner, 53 years old

 My lifestyle is completely different now.
 If I leave my home, I take a backpack with a change of clothes and some cans of food with me.
-Everyone carries their documents with them — you want to be easy to identify if you get blown up.
+Everyone carries their documents with them – you want to be easy to identify if you get blown up.
 On one hand, we knew this war was possible.
-At about six in the morning [on February 24], a friend called us and said, “Get up, it’s started.”
-That was it — there was no need to explain what had started.
+At about six in the morning [on February 24], a friend called us and said: “Get up, it’s started.”
+That was it – there was no need to explain what had started.
 My arms and legs were shaking, trembling, everything was shaking.
-Then we heard that kaboom, kaboom — when you first hear it, you’re certain that the next “kaboom” will be the one that hits you.
-We’ve been at war since 2014, and a lot of people have signed up to volunteer since then — it put a big strain on them when everything started in the Donbas.
+Then we heard that kaboom, kaboom – when you first hear it, you’re certain that the next “kaboom” will be the one that hits you.
+We’ve been at war since 2014, and a lot of people have signed up to volunteer since then – it put a big strain on them when everything started in the Donbas.
 Back then, our army was very weak, but people didn’t give up.
 We've basically maintained our own army.
-People bought underwear, socks, and toothbrushes.
+People bought underwear, socks and toothbrushes.
 Businesses donated.

 I started trying to sign up on the first day [February 24].
 I called and wrote to all of the volunteers I knew.
 Everyone was busy with something, so there was no good way to get involved.
 Just a bunch of forms: “If you want to be a volunteer, fill out this form.”
 I filled it out five times.

-A friend called me to ask, “Do you want to do some work for the Health Ministry’s hotline?
-They need someone to sort through applications [for medicine], make calls, and update the system.”
+A friend called me to ask: “Do you want to do some work for the Health Ministry’s hotline?
+They need someone to sort through applications [for medicine], make calls and update the system.”
 I said, “Sure, send over the list [of people who called the hotline to ask for help obtaining medicine].”
-I didn’t realize the list would contain three thousand people.
+I didn’t realise the list would contain three thousand people.

 People were cut off from pharmacies and doctors.
 Some of them (insulin-deficient or HIV-positive people) were able to get free medicine and some of them bought it in the pharmacy.
 But there are only a fraction of the number of pharmacies there were before, and you have to stand in line for three hours just to find out if they have what you need.
 The worse a district has been hit, the fewer stores and pharmacies it has.
 Not to mention the people who are afraid to leave their homes at all.